 Adult = $6, Children 5-11 = $3,

 Parking: Parking is available on the top of the hill on HWY 190.
-There will be a shuttle bus under the shelter for transportation to the front gate.
+There will be a shuttle bus so stand near the building and ticket area for transportation to the front gate.
 There is a path for those who wish to walk.

 Festival Participants Information

 Participants are welcome to sell their wares if they are appropriate to this time period (circa 1840-1920).